Departmental Honors in History

 Those students choosing to do a non-traditional thesis project will be expected to produce a 10- to 20-page paper explaining: their methodological approach to the project, its scholarly and public significance, the sources used, and any additional topics requested by the adviser.
 This should also include an extensive bibliography of primary and secondary sources consulted.

 The final project is due at least two weeks prior to the beginning of the final exam period just prior to graduation.
 It must be certified as being of sufficient caliber by both the supervising faculty member and the Coordinator of Departmental Honors and students must maintain a minimum overall and major GPA of 3.5.
 Their judgment on the matter of quality is not subject to appeal.

 Interested students must apply for admission to the Departmental Honors Program.
 The process involves filling out the application form by the fourth week of the semester immediately prior to the semester in which the student wishes to begin the Department Honors Program.
 Students must also attach a recent writing sample to the application form and have the consent of a faculty member who agrees to serve as his or her adviser.

-Any questions concerning departmental honors should be directed to the director of undergraduate studies, Dr. Joshua Hill.
+Any questions concerning departmental honors should be directed to the director of undergraduate studies, Dr. Jaclyn Maxwell.